2020 International Court of Justice judges election: 2020 nominees

-Procedure
+Election procedure

 ICJ judges are elected through parallel procedures at the General Assembly and the Security Council.
 To be elected, a candidate must obtain an absolute majority of votes both in the General Assembly and in the Security Council.

 Each of the two bodies, independently from the other, has to determine five persons enjoying support of an absolute majority of its members.
 Currently, 97 votes constitute an absolute majority in the General Assembly and 8 votes constitute an absolute majority in the Security Council (with no distinction being made between permanent and non-permanent members of the Security Council).

 If less than five persons obtain an absolute majority of votes after the first round of balloting, further rounds are held during the same meeting, involving only those candidates that have not obtained an absolute majority of votes.
 If more than five persons obtain an absolute majority of votes after the first round of balloting, further rounds are held during the same meeting, involving all candidates, until the number of candidates enjoying an absolute majority of votes, becomes five or less.

 When five candidates have obtained the required majority in one of the organs, the president of that organ notifies the president of the other organ of the names of the five candidates.
 The president of the latter does not communicate such names to the members of that organ until that organ itself has given five candidates the required majority of votes.